andrewburbanks/burbanks-2021-04-22-code-rigorous-degree-4-jmp21-ar-00685/README.md

 # burbanks-2021-04-22-code-rigorous-degree-4-jmp21-ar-00685

-## Source code to reproduce the rigorous results of the preprint jmp21-ar-00685
+## Source code to reproduce the rigorous results and figures of the preprint jmp21-ar-00685

 ### Preprint